JoaoAccorsi/Analysis-and-Application-of-Operating-Systems/README.md

 The description of each code is directly in the project.

-Some technologies used:
+Technologies used:
 - Shell Script
-- Inter Process Communication (IPC)
+- Inter Process Communication (Primitive Pipes)
 - Signals (SIGUSR2...)
 - Threads
 - MUTEX